azat-co/practicalnode/chapter15/chapter15.md

 Each image needs to be uploaded to a registry before we can use it to run a container.
 There is registry from docker: hub.docker.com.
 AWS provides its own registry service called EC2 Elastic Container Registry (ECR).
 Let's use it.

 Log in to your AWS web console at aws.amazon.com.
-Navigate to us-west-2 (or some other region, but we are using us-west-2 in this lab) and click on CE2 Container Service under Compute:
+Navigate to us-west-2 (or some other region, but we are using us-west-2 in this lab) and click on CE2 Container Service under Compute as shown in the Figure 15-3.

 ![](media/aws-ecs-1.png)
+***Figure 15-3.** Selecting EC2 Container Service under Compute from the AWS web console*

 Then click on Repositories from a lift menu and on a blue button *Create repository*.
-Then new repository wizard will look like this:
+Then new repository wizard will look like my screenshot on Figure 15-4.

 ![](media/aws-ecs-2.png)
+***Figure 15-4.** Configure repository (step 1 of creating ECR) which prompts for the container repository name*

 Enter the name of your repository for container images.
-I picked azat-main-repo because my name is Azat:
+I picked azat-main-repo because my name is Azat as depicted on Figure 15-5.
+Do the same.
+Not in the sense of picking the same name but in the sense of naming your repository with some name which you can remember to use later.

 ![](media/aws-ecs-3.png)
+***Figure 15-5.** Entering the name of the ECR as "azat-main-repo" (for example)*

-Click next and on Step 2, you will see bunch of commands.
+Click next and on Step 2, you will see bunch of commands (Figure 15-6).
+Write them down and put somewhere safe... away from a dog so it can't eat it.

 ![](media/aws-ecs-4.png)
+***Figure 15-6.** Building and pushing instructions (step 2 of creating ECR) which explains how to upload Docker images*

-Successfully created repository, e.g., my URL is
+Successfully created repository, e.g., my URL is:

 ```
 161599702702.dkr.ecr.us-west-2.amazonaws.com/azat-main-repo